 The following oriole feeders have been tested by many bird watchers and while some did exceptionally well in attracting orioles, some are lackluster in their ability to invite the black and orange flyers.

-- Best Oriole Feeder Reviews of 2019
+- Best Oriole Feeder Reviews

 - 1. First Nature 3088 Oriole Feeder